Government of Canada Announces Next Phase in Plan to Support 55,000 Families with Housing Need

 Government of Canada Announces Next Phase in Plan to Support 55,000 Families with Housing Need Français

-MISSISSAUGA, ON, June 25, 2019 /CNW/ - Every Canadian deserves a safe and affordable place to call home.
+QUÉBEC, June 26, 2019 /CNW/ - Every Canadian deserves a safe and affordable place to call home.
 That is why, in 2017 the Government of Canada created the National Housing Strategy.
 This historic $55 billion program is designed to cut homelessness in half, build more housing and commit to the long-term sustainability of housing in Canada.

 As part of the National Housing Strategy, the Government of Canada is investing $500 million over 10 years for a new Federal Community Housing Initiative to protect affordability for residents and stabilize the operations of some 55,000 units of federally administered community housing projects.

-Today, the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister Responsible for Canada Mortgage and Housing Corporation (CMHC), alongside Adam Vaughan, Parliamentary Secretary to the Minister of Families, Children and Social Development (Housing and Urban Affairs) announced $462 million in funding over eight years for Phase 2 of the Federal Community Housing Initiative.
+Today, the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister Responsible for Canada Mortgage and Housing Corporation (CMHC) announced $462 million in funding over eight years for Phase 2 of the Federal Community Housing Initiative.
 Under Phase 2, housing providers will transition seamlessly to a new rental support program, which will start on April 1, 2020.

 This funding follows the temporary extension of subsidies under Phase 1 to maintain affordability for Canadians living in federally administered community housing projects, as announced on April 4, 2018.